thinkphp/thinkphp.herokuapp.com/_posts/2021-03-09-numbers-python.md

 The term floating point is derived from the fact that there is no fixed number of digits before and after the decimal point; that is, the decimal point can float.

+Operation on floating point numbers such as addition, subtract, multiplication, etc, will generate new real numbers which must also be represented.
+It is also much harder to ensure that the results are correct as potentially very small or very large fractional parts may be involved.
+Indeed, most floating-point numbers are actually represented as approximations.
+This means that one of the challanges in handling floating-point numbers is in ensuring that approximations lead to resonable results.
+If this is not done appropriately, small discrepancies in the approximations can snowball to the point where the final results become meaningless.

+As a result, most computer programming languages treat such as 4 as being different from real numbers such as 4.0000004.

+Complex numbers are an extension of real numbers in which all numbers are expressed as a sum of a real part and an imaginary part.
+Imaginary numbers are real multiples of the imaginary unit (the square root of -1), where the imaginary part is often written in mathematics using an "i", while in engineering it is often written using a "j".

+Python has built-in support for complex numbers, which are written using the engineering notation; that is the imaginary part with a j suffix, e.g. 3 + 3j.

+## Integers.

+## Converting to Ints.

+## Floating-Point Numbers.

+## Converting to Floats

+## Converting an Input String into a Floating Point Number.

+## Complex Number

+## Boolean Values

+## Arithmetic Operators